yuvalmGS/gigaspaces-wiki-jekyll/xap97/elastic-processing-unit.markdown

    = 2
 {% endhighlight %}

+{% note %}
-{% exclamation %} The number of Processing Unit partitions cannot be changed without re-deployment of the PU.
+The number of Processing Unit partitions cannot be changed without re-deployment of the PU.
+{%endnote%}

 ## Maximum Number of CPU Cores